Standard Grade vs Select Grade: Wood Grades for Cabinet Doors

 Two employees standing next to a lift of lumber.
+Select and standard grade wood are popular options for cabinet door orders.

 We are often asked, ‘What is the difference between standard grade wood and select grade wood?’